FAQs for the Class of 2027

-DegreeWorks will easily allow you to track your degree progress.
+DegreeWorks allows you to track your degree progress.

-How do I change my major or add/declare a minor/dual?
+How do I change my major or declare a dual major?

 I want to transfer credits from another college.
 What is the process for this?
 Is it different for summer courses?

 I'm a parent and would like to know about my child's grades, class attendance, or another issue.
-Will an advisor talk with me?
+Can I speak with an advisor?